Vukkisila-Shobhitha/FSD-DB/readme.md

--Create a web server using NodeJS and http module
+express module:  it is used to create a web server -used to create a REST API
+-easy way compared to http module